ryraut/ryraut.github.io/index.md

 ## Research interests

-I am interested in understanding general principles of brain function.
-I am particularly interested in leveraging data-driven approaches to understand the basic, intrinsic laws that govern how the activity of large populations of brain cells evolves over space and time.
+I am interested in understanding general principles of how brains operate.
+To do this, I leverage data-driven approaches to elucidate the basic, intrinsic laws that govern how the activity of large neural populations evolves over space and time.
+The broad goal of this work is to make use of resources and opportunities available in the present, data-rich era in order to develop theoretical frameworks for systems neuroscience.

 ## Publications